o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 * The cryptography and protocol details are sufficiently similar to existing work done by the crypto team that it will be possible to implement this in a reasonable about of time.

 This RFC focuses explicitly on minimising the size of the circuit used for this expensive part of the protocol.
 Happily, this also forces us to use a relatively simple algorithm.

-*Product motivation for a Mina -> EVM state bridge deliberately elided.*

 ## Detailed design